Lattice points on determinant surfaces and the spectrum of the automorphic Laplacian

-Unlike in the case of counting integer points in an Euclidean ball. the choice of the norm here does not allow us to launch Harmonic Analysis directly into the counting problem.
-So we ``forget" the group structure of $SL(2, \Z)$ temporarily and treat the equation $det(\gamma)=r$ as the equation defining a surface: $xy-zw=r$.
-Of course, the group structure remains present throughout, only hidden, and after several transformations, it resurfaces as we are led to studying the automomorphic spectrum of $SL(2, \Z)$ as explained below. \\
+The choice of the norm here does not allow us to launch Harmonic Analysis directly into the counting problem.
+So we ``forget" the group structure of $SL(2, \Z)$ temporarily and treat the equation $\det(\gamma)=r$ as the equation defining a surface: $xy-zw=r$.
+Of course, the group structure remains present throughout, only hidden, and after several transformations, it resurfaces as we are led to studying the automorphic spectrum of $SL(2, \Z)$ as explained below. \\

-Let us first see what happens if we count with smooth weights, i.e., the case of \eqref{smooth}.
-The first step is to eliminate one of the four variables, say $d$, and to interpret the determinant equation as a congruence modulo one of the other variables, say, $a$.
-Then we apply Poisson summation to one of the remaining two variables, say $b$.
-As usual, the zero-th frequency in the dual sum gives the main term and after one more application of Poisson summation to the remaining sum we obtain a sum of Ramanujan sums (coming from the $0$-th term in new dual variable) that can be easily estimated and the following double sum:
+Let us first see what happens if we count with smooth weights, i.e., Theorem \ref{smoothed}.
+We interpret the determinant equation as a congruence modulo one of the variables and then apply the POisson summation formula.
+The zero-th frequency in the dual sum gives the main term and after one more application of Poisson summation we are left with, essentially, the following double sum:

-At this stage, the Weil bound already gives an asymptotic formula but we get a better error term by applying the Kuznetsov formula.
+At this stage, the Weil bound for Kloosterman sums already gives an asymptotic formula but we get a better error term by applying the Kuznetsov formula.
 Since the variable $a$ is weighted by a ``flat" function $V(x/X)$ (i.e., $y^j V^{(j)}(y)\ll 1$), it is not very difficult to obtain strong bounds on the Bessel transforms.
 See \cite{GG2} for details.\\